 he cafeteria serves three meals a day Monday through Friday and two brunch style meals on weekends and holidays during the academic school year.
 Meals are provided for students in dormitory as part of their housing contract.
 The general public, single parents, married students and staff are also welcome to eat in the cafeteria but will pay for their meals through cash, debit card, checks or with meal tickets that can purchase at the Finance Office in the administration building.

 Monday through Friday

-Breakfast: 8:30 a.m. until 9:30 a.m.
+Breakfast:

 Lunch: 11:30 a.m. until 12:30 p.m.

 Dinner: 4:00 p.m. until 5:00 p.m.

 Saturday and Sunday